 — Sound Guys (@realsoundguys) September 11, 2018

 Quick charging typically allows you to charge a device quickly when its battery level is low.
-For instance, the BeatsX uses “Fast Fuel.”
-This allows the earbuds to provide two hours of playback from a five-minute charging period.
-Why does this matter more?
-Most of our training sessions don’t exceed an hour, so nearly any earbuds’ standalone battery life should suffice.
-But there will be times when you forget to charge the earbuds, and instead of trudging through a music-less work out, you can just push it back a few minutes.
+For instance, the Beats Flex uses “Fast Fuel.”
+This allows the earbuds to provide 90 minutes of playback from a 10-minute charging period.
+Most of our training sessions don’t exceed an hour, so nearly any headset’s standalone battery life will suffice.
+But there will be times when you forget to charge the earbuds, and instead of trudging through a silent work out, you can just push it back a few minutes.

 Now that you know what to look for, should you buy true wireless or wireless workout earbuds?

 Both true wireless and wireless workout earbuds, though, provide an array of features that you want to look out for including water-resistance, a variety of ear and wing tips, durable materials, and high-quality codec support.
-How you prioritize those is up to you; although, we suggest that water-resistance is a top priority to save your ‘buds from short-circuiting.
+How you prioritize those is up to you; although, we suggest that water-resistance is a top priority to save your buds from short-circuiting.